 For studies not using version control, changes can be made and applied instantly.
 Meaning, when a change is made to a CRF in the form builder and saved, it immediately propagates on the live study.
 This article focuses on studies that use version control and the steps to follow in making changes.

 Generally, forms should only be changed in a development version.
-That can be seen in the Form Builder as shown below.
-When a version is in development, the red message below will not appear when that version is selected:
+When a version is in development, the red message below will not appear when that version is selected.

 If the highlighted area in the image above has no development version available, you will need to create a new version as covered earlier in this article.
 Any changes made on a development version will not affect subjects until such time that the newer version is published and subjects are migrated to it.